Journal Star (Peoria, Illinois): History

 In the 1980 presidential election, the Journal Star endorsed Libertarian candidate Ed Clark.

 Between 1984 and 1990, the Journal Star Employee Stock Ownership Plan bought about 83 percent of the company, making it effectively employee-owned.
-It company also bought the Galesburg Register-Mail of Galesburg, Illinois, in 1989.
+The company also bought the Galesburg Register-Mail of Galesburg, Illinois, in 1989.
 However, the success for the employees had the opposite effect for the company itself, as it had to buy back stock of large numbers of early retirees.
 The paper was sold to Copley Press, owned by Helen Copley, in 1996; Copley also owned the downstate Illinois papers the State Journal-Register in Springfield, Illinois and the Lincoln Courier.

 When Copley purchased the paper in 1996, the daily circulation was 75,000+.
 According to a Knight Foundation report in 2005, the Journal Star circulation was 65,126.
 The Journal Star was the highest-circulation newspaper in downstate Illinois and the fourth-highest circulation Illinois newspaper.
 As of September 2006, the Journal Star was the 136th-largest newspaper in the United States.
 In 2010, the circulation was 66,720, but dropped to 15,194 in 2021.

 In 2007, the paper was sold to Fairport, New York–based GateHouse Media.
 In August 2019, the parent company of GateHouse, New Media Investment Group, acquired Gannett Co.
 New Media Investment Group and GateHouse Media merged under the Gannett brand name.

 In March 2022, the Journal Star ended its Saturday print edition.

 In October 2023, the Journal Star announced it will cease carrier delivery and transition to U.S. Postal Service delivery starting on November 13.